restrepo/pydroid_with_termux/README.md

 * Got to the "Manage keyboards" settings and activate "Hacker's Keyboard"
 * From the Gboard keep the space bar pressed until the dialog to switch keybards appears and change to "Hacker's Keyboard"
 * Hit the configuration key between to the right to microphone one.
-* Go to the Keyboard mode, portrait and switch to the 5-row compact layout
+* Select "Keyboard mode, portrait" and switch to the 5-row compact layout